s3781493/Digital-Writing/exercises.md

 ![yarn](https://github.com/s3781493/digital-writing-folio/assets/162092719/751161c3-d9f3-482f-93fd-b3dccdf84a2a)
 ![yoga](https://github.com/s3781493/digital-writing-folio/assets/162092719/36c7551f-3c70-47dc-b450-a909835176ed)

 Y is a really tricky letter and I couldn't come up with much for it that was relevant.
-I guess yoga is a better fit thematically, so I'll go with that, although I'm not a big fan of either.
+I don't either truly suit the piece thematically, but I prefer the yarn to the yoga pose.

 The challenges in selecting images for calligrams are making sure the outline of a shape is strong enough for a viewer to identify what it actually is, but also that the lines aren't too intricate or detailed - otherwise the font will be too small to read.